Pupil Personal Development

 In Key Stage 2, our focus is more games based and run activities with Mr Mair focusing on Football, Basketball and Netball.
 We also ensure that we have equipment such as hula hoops and soft balls to practice activities that enable us to improve our skills in PE.

-We look forward to running these activities again for the children at Briar Hill Primary School!
+We really enjoy being able to run these activities for the children at our school.

 The Eco Committee - ECO Ambassadors